gcanti/newtype-ts/README.md

-# newtype-ts
+# Usage

-Experimental implementation of newtypes in TypeScript
+See the tests